Order of Charles III: History

 In 1783 the third class of Supernumerary Knights was created.
 At this moment the duties and requirements of the titles were specified: they needed to have "pure and noble blood" up to their great-grandparents, as was regulated by the Castilian Fueros and the other valid laws.
-Those received by the Order took an oath for loyalty towards the king, his family, and the protection of the goods of the Royal House, recognizing him as Great Master, live and die in catholic faith, accepting as indisputable the Mystery of the Immaculate Conception, and attending and receiving communion at mass at least once a year.
+Those received by the Order took an oath for loyalty towards the king, his family, and the protection of the goods of the Royal House, recognizing him as Great Master, live and die in Catholic faith, accepting as indisputable the Mystery of the Immaculate Conception, and attending and receiving Communion at Mass at least once a year.

 The government of the Order became more and more complex, although in truth it was the monarch and the treasurer who granted authorization and retributions.
 The king was especially careful to incorporate into the Order theologians of the Crown that investigated the mysteries of the Virgin Mary, in some cases the clergymen being greater in number than the knights and nobles of which it was made up.
 The meetings were held in the Church of San Gil in Madrid twice a year, one coinciding with the Immaculate Conception and the other with the All Saints' Day.
 With Charles IV of Spain some reforms were made to the dress and the distribution of colours in the distinctions.
 The Peninsular War caused two institutions to attribute the faculty of the government of the Order: Joseph Bonaparte and the Suprime Central Junta.
 In the end, these were abolished by the Joseph.
 The colours of the band of the Order were adopted by some members of the Provisional Government of Argentina to signify their adhesion to King Ferdinand VII and would later come to represent the movement for independence.

 In 1815, Ferdinand introduced a new star for the Pensioner Knights, showing the reverse of the badge.

 The Order was formally converted to a civil order in 1847.
 The classes of Pensioner Knights and Supernumerary Knights were transformed into the classes of Commander by Number and Knight, respectively.
 The Knights Grand Cross and Commanders by Number were limited to 120 and 300 respectively, while the new class of Commanders and the Knights are unlimited until today.
 In 1878, the Knight of Collar was introduced as the highest class of the order, limited to 60 recipients.

 The order's current regulations were approved by Royal Decree 1051 of 2002.
 The regulation sets the objective of the order as a means of "rewarding the citizens who, with their effort, initiative and work, have brought a distinguished and extraordinary service to the Nation".
-The Grand Master of the order is the monarch of Spain, currently King Felipe VI.
+The Grand Master of the order is the monarch of Spain, currently King Felipe VI, and the Grand Chancellor is the prime minister, currently Pedro Sánchez.